-1. The Senior Showman of Dogs, Cats, Rabbits, Waterfowl, and Chickens/Turkey will be eligible to compete for the Small Animal Supreme Showman Contest.
+- 1. The Senior Showman of Dogs, Cats, Rabbits, Waterfowl, and Chickens/Turkey will be eligible to compete for the Small Animal Supreme Showman Contest.
 An alternate will also be selected by the judge of each species, telling only the superintendent.
-If there is a multiple species winner, that winner will choose which specie to represent.

-- 2. Superintendents for Cat and Dog will choose one animal which will be used in the contest while superintendents for Rabbits, Poultry, and Waterfowl will choose an animal per exhibitor which exhibitors will choose by random draw the day of the contest.
+If there is a multiple species winner, that winner will choose which specie to represent. - 2.
+Superintendents for Cat and Dog will choose one animal which will be used in the contest while superintendents for Rabbits, Poultry, and Waterfowl will choose an animal per exhibitor which exhibitors will choose by random draw the day of the contest.
 Superintendents will make sure the animal is not owned or previously exhibited by one of the five contestants. - 3.
 The exhibitors will show one after the other. - 4.
 No animals in an estrous cycle will be used in the contest. - 5.
 Each species will be shown under the appropriate guidelines of that species. - 6.
 The species order will be as follows: Dogs, Cats, Rabbits and Poultry. - 7.
 The contestants will be scored on showing, handling, and questions answered. - 8.
-The Small Animal Supreme Showman Contest will have unlimited eligibility, meaning a 4-H member can participate and/or win as many times as earned.
+The Small Animal Supreme Showman Contest will have unlimited eligibility, meaning a 4-H member can participate and/or win as many times as earned. - 9.
+Should a tie occur during the Supreme Showmanship Contest, the tie will be broken using the following steps: - The participant ranked in first place in the most number of supreme showmanship species classes during the current year's contest will be the winner. - Should there be a tie for the number of first place rankings, the participant ranked in second place in the most number of supreme showmanship species classes during the current year's contest will be the winner. - This ranking strategy will continue with third rankings, fourth rankings, etc. until a single winner is identified.

-2023 SMALL ANIMAL SUPREME SHOWMANSHIP CONTEST AWARDS
+2024 SMALL ANIMAL SUPREME SHOWMANSHIP CONTEST AWARDS

 Cash Award Rod & Mel Kain

 Plaque Fremont Ready, Willing & Able 4-H Club

-Contestant T-shirts
+• Fremont Ready, Willing & Able 4-H Club

-2023 Steuben County 4-H Small Animal Supreme Showmanship Participants (left to right): Libby Curey, Ava Budak (Winner), Jessica Thrush, Karson Shrewsburg, and Zoey Barnes
+2024 Steuben County 4-H Small Animal Supreme Showmanship Participants (left to right): Zoey Barnes, Ethan Wolfe, Ava Budak (Winner), Adam Breen, and Jessica Thrush